anvbis/trivialize/README.md

 jit_func(NaN, undefined).toString();
 ```

-Running the tool against the above regression reduces its size (in terms of nodes
+Running the tool against the above regression will result in it performing several
+passes of the minimizer against the internal reducer suite.

+This provides a much simpler proof-of-concept.
+In this example, the original regression
-within its AST) by almost 70%, from 165 nodes at the start to only 52 nodes at the end.
+has been reduced by almost 70%, from 165 AST nodes at the start, to only 52 at the end.

 ```
 $ ./trivialize.js --script examples/cve-2020-16040/regression.js --rename-variables